vippsas/vipps-partner/README.md

 **Please note:** Partners should always check with the merchant for an updated status before contacting Vipps.

-## Vipps Partner API
+## Vipps Partner API PoC

 An early draft of the Vipps Partner API is available on GitHub: https://github.com/vippsas/vipps-partner-api

-The Vipps Partner API will let partners, banks and large corporations manage their merchants and sale units.
+The plan for the Vipps Partner API will let partners, banks and large corporations manage their merchants and sale units.
 See the GitHub repository for background and priorities.

 ## Vipps Signup API